 AKIAIOSFODNN7EXAMPLE) and a secret access key (something like

 Anyone who has your access key has the same level of access to your AWS resources that you do.
-Consequently, we go to significant lengths to protect your access keys, and in keeping with our shared-responsibility model, you should as well.
+Consequently, AWS goes to significant lengths to protect your access keys, and, in keeping with our shared-responsibility model, you should as well.

-In this topic we describe a number of steps you should take to protect access keys.
+The steps that follow can help you protect access keys.
 For general background, see AWS Security Credentials.

 Your organization may have different security requirements and policies than those described in this topic.
 The suggestions provided here are intended to be general guidelines.

 One of the best ways to protect your account is to not have an access key for your root account.
-We recommend that unless you must have a root access key (this is very rare), that you do not generate one.
-Instead, AWS best practice is to create one or more AWS Identity and Access Management (IAM) users, give them the necessary permissions, and use IAM users for everyday interaction with AWS.
+Unless you must have a root access key (which is very rare), it is best not to generate one.
+Instead, the recommended best practice is to create one or more AWS Identity and Access Management (IAM) users, give them the necessary permissions, and use IAM users for everyday interaction with AWS.